preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/tutorial/index.rst

 .. image:: tutorial-example-11.png

-If the settings for the Business Profile Header had been "Menu":
+If the Header settings for the Workspace had been "Menu":

 .. image:: tutorial-example-12.png